mhe/pynrrd/README.rst

     python -m unittest discover -v nrrd/tests

+**Format and Lint code**

+This repository uses pre-commit hooks to run format and lint the code and they are enforced in CI.
+See [pre-commit](https://pre-commit.com)

 Example usage
 -------------
 .. code-block:: python

     import numpy as np
     import nrrd

     # Some sample numpy data
     data = np.zeros((5,4,3,2))
     filename = 'testdata.nrrd'

     # Write to a NRRD file
     nrrd.write(filename, data)

     # Read the data back from file
     readdata, header = nrrd.read(filename)
     print(readdata.shape)